 Reggie Hill is a long-time supporter of Marcus Hummon’s work—and the arts in general.
 As a lawyer and healthcare executive, he understands and appreciates the role that the arts can play in human wellness and that it can be the connector for community discussions of great importance.
 He sits on the Board of Directors for the Tennessee Performing Arts Center in Nashville and is proud to produce this great and important work.

 Executive Producer & General Manager

-Nathan brings over twenty years of experience working for Broadway’s leading general management and producing firms and is the CEO of ShowTown Theatricals.
-Nathan’s Broadway credits include A Christmas Carol, Cirque du Soleil’s ‘Twas the Night Before (MSG), In Residence on Broadway, The Boys in the Band, The Play That Goes Wrong, The Audience, Living on Love, The Gin Game, Something Rotten!, Cirque du Soleil Paramour and Motown the Musical (Broadway, 1st National Tour).
+As CEO of ShowTown Productions, Nathan brings twenty years of experience working for Broadway’s leading general management and touring companies.
+General management credits include the Broadway productions of A Christmas Carol, Cirque du Soleil’s ‘Twas the Night Before (MSG), In Residence on Broadway, The Boys in the Band, The Play That Goes Wrong, The Audience, Living on Love, The Gin Game, Something Rotten!, Cirque du Soleil Paramour, and Motown the Musical (Broadway, 1st National Tour).
 Company management credits include the Broadway productions of Motown the Musical, Legally Blonde (Broadway, 1st National Tour), Evita, A View From the Bridge, Spamalot, 42nd Street, and the national tours of Shrek and Jesus Christ Superstar.

 Recently retired President and CEO of the Tennessee Performing Arts Center, an IPN Broadway presenter, Kathleen recently founded KatLoon Entertainment, a production company that focuses on bringing new works to the stage that tackle social issues and themes through thought-provoking entertainment.
 Current projects include Part of the Plan, Perfect 36, and American Prophet.